Jean-Marie-Charles Langlois, (1896-1949) arrived in Vietnam in 1920. He settled there

 1950s, he continues this one with the support of his wife, in search of coherence

-coherence and quality, in order to pay homage to Jean Langlois.
+quality, in order to pay tribute to Jean Langlois.

 The current collection thus brings together more than one hundred years of collecting.